Flexible council tenancies

 A flexible tenancy is a type of secure council tenancy.

-It only lasts for a fixed period of time.
+It lasts for a fixed period of time.

 The council can decide not to offer you another tenancy at the end of the fixed term.

-You have the same rights and responsibilities as other secure tenants during the fixed term.
+You have the same rights as other secure tenants during the fixed term.

 How long a flexible tenancy lasts

-Flexible tenancies usually have a fixed term of at least 5 years.
+Flexible tenancies usually have a fixed term of 5 years or more.
+The council decides how long it should be.

 Eviction during the fixed term

-You can only be evicted during the fixed term if your tenancy agreement has a forfeiture clause or break clause that says the council can end the fixed term early.
+You can only be evicted during the fixed term if your tenancy agreement says so.
+Your agreement might have a break clause or 'forfeiture clause'.

-If the council uses a forfeiture clause, they must apply for a termination order as well as a possession order.
+They must get a possession order if they use a break clause.
+If they use a forfeiture clause, they must also get a 'termination order'.
 They can apply for both at the same time or apply for a termination order first.

-The council needs a legal reason for eviction, called a ground for possession.
-For example:
+The council needs a legal reason for eviction, for example:

 rent arrears